mhcho1994/rumoca/README.md

         * It has similar goasl to rumoca, hence the same.
 I also am a developer for Pymoca.
         * Python is a very friendly language and easy for users to develop in
     * Drawbacks
-        * Generation to listed output targets is difficult
+        * Generation to listed output targets is difficult due to untyped AST
         * Since it is using ANTLR source is first converted into a Parse tree, then into an AST, process is slow
         * Python lacks strict type safety (even though type hints/ beartype exists)
         * Python is a slow language and handling large models is problematic